saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 2. Follow the wizard steps to generate your Screener Config code.
 3. Save the code into a file named `screener.config.js` in the root directory of your application.

-We recommend securing your API Key by storing it as an environment variable.
-For example, store it in an environment variable called `SCREENER_API_KEY`, and then reference it in your `screener.config.js` file with: `process.env.SCREENER_API_KEY`.
+We recommend securing your API Key by storing it as an environment variable (i.e., store it in an environment variable called `SCREENER_API_KEY`, then reference it in your `screener.config.js` file with `process.env.SCREENER_API_KEY`).

 For additional configuration options, view the [repository documentation](https://github.com/screener-io/screener-storybook#config-options.)

 ## Add Screener Script

-Add the following NPM script to your package.json file:
+Add the following NPM script to your `package.json` file:

 ```java
 "scripts": {